Krisha

-Krisha is a 2015 American drama film written and directed by Trey Edward Shults in his feature-length directorial debut, starring his real-life aunt Krisha Fairchild, and is the feature-length adaption of the 2014 short film Krisha also directed by Shults.
+Krisha is a 2015 American psychological drama film written, directed and edited by Trey Edward Shults in his feature-length directorial debut, starring his real-life aunt Krisha Fairchild, and is the feature-length adaption of the 2014 short film Krisha also directed by Shults.

 It received the Grand Jury Award and Audience Award in the narrative feature competition at the 2015 South by Southwest Film Festival.
-It was selected to compete in the International Critics' Week section at the 2015 Cannes Film Festival.
+It was selected to compete in the Critics' Week section at the 2015 Cannes Film Festival.
 The film was released in a limited release on March 18, 2016, by A24.